sidrakshe28/Delish/README.md

 </p>

-Delish is a vanilla JavaScript application that interacts with the FORKIFY API to fetch and display recipe food data.
+Forkify is a vanilla JavaScript application that interacts with the FORKIFY API to fetch and display recipe food data.
 The user can search for a specific recipe, and add ingredients to a shopping list or save to a favourites list via local storage.

-## : DEMO
+## DEMO
 <p align="center">
 <img src="./dist/img/delish.gif" alt="forkify">
 </p>